awsdocs/aws-snowball-developer-guide/doc_source/data-protection-device.md

 1. Navigate to the \.png file that you saved, and open it so that you can scan the QR code with the app\.

-1. You can scan these tags using the AWS Snowball Edge Verification App available on iOS and Android\.
+1. You can scan these tags using the AWS Snowball Edge Verification App available on Android\.

 1. Start the app, and follow the on\-screen instructions\.